PrefectHQ/prefect/docs/concepts/work-pools.md

 Work queues can also have their own concurrency limits.
 Note that each queue is also subject to the global work pool concurrency limit, which cannot be exceeded.

 Together work queue priority and concurrency enable precise control over work.
 For example, a pool may have three queues: A "low" queue with priority `10` and no concurrency limit, a "high" queue with priority `5` and a concurrency limit of `3`, and a "critical" queue with priority `1` and a concurrency limit of `1`.
 This arrangement would enable a pattern in which there are two levels of priority, "high" and "low" for regularly scheduled flow runs, with the remaining "critical" queue for unplanned, urgent work, such as a backfill.

+Priority is evaluated to determine the order in which flow runs are submitted for execution.
+If all flow runs are capable of being executed with no limitation due to concurrency or otherwise, priority is still used to determine order of submission, but there is no impact to execution.
+If not all flow runs can be executed, usually as a result of concurrency limits, priority is used to determine which queues receive precedence to submit runs for execution.

+Priority for flow run submission proceeds from the highest priority to the lowest priority.
+In the preceding example, all work from the "critical" queue (priority 1) will be submitted, before any work is submitted from "high" (priority 5).
+Once all work has been submitted from priority queue "critical", work from the "high" queue will begin submission.

+If new flow runs are received on the "critical" queue while flow runs are still in scheduled on the "high" and "low" queues, flow run submission goes back to ensuring all scheduled work is first satisfied from the highest priority queue, until it is empty, in waterfall fashion.

 ### Local debugging
 As long as your deployment's infrastructure block supports it, you can use work pools to temporarily send runs to an agent running on your local machine for debugging by running `prefect agent start -p my-local-machine` and updating the deployment's work pool to `my-local-machine`.